 Yes.
-You can sign up for EPP from your Customer Space or by calling the toll-free customer services number, 1 888 385‑7252.
+You can sign up, subject to certain eligibility conditions, for the EPP from your Customer Space or by calling the toll-free customer services number, 1 888 385‑7252.

 I’ve opted for the Equalized Payments Plan (EPP).
 Can I keep using it if I sign up for Online Billing?

 Yes.
 Signing up for Online Billing will not affect the services you already have, like the EPP or Pre-authorized Debit.

 How much does it cost to use Online Billing?